AmyEtcetera/iod/readme.md

 ### Using the CLI

-Get full instructions from [ZURB](https://foundation.zurb.com/sites/docs/).
+Get full installation and use instructions from [ZURB](https://foundation.zurb.com/sites/docs/).

 Develop: